Ramp Conditions

 Contact Us Anytime No Calls after 7pm please

 I advise all CA boaters to take the CA boat operators test and get certified.
+If you’re over 50, this means you.
 You’ll be amazed at what you don’t know after all the decades you have been boating.
 Those of us that have certified sooner than we needed to, we can tell in an instant when one is not.
 From the way you handle your boat at the dock to how your trailer is hooked up as well as manners on the water such as how close you can come to manual powered float tubes or kayaks on the water.
 These are no different that if someone was swimming and just because there might not be enforcement all the time, safety can certainly be an issue.
 Do it in your spare time.
 Take the course, the mini tests and get it done.
 Do not take the test thinking you know everything, unless you have a captains license and at that point you don’t need certified, you are already.
 Take the course.
 You will need to know about sailing boats, PWC, Kayaks, manual powered float tubes and paddle boats and legal distances from them as well as what NOT to do at a launch ramp….that’s what is a real determination of passing the certification test.
 Military vessels, buoys at inlets, ocean, distance from swimmers (including manual powered crafts) and much more.
 Trust me, no matter how long you have operated boats on a lake, you probably won’t pass the test without taking the course.
 Gotta pass by no less than 80% correct.
 I am not ashamed to say, I learned things that I will never use, but at least I do know them.
 Do you?
 Personally, regardless of age, knowing what you’re doing with a boat and on the water is a good thing.
 Other’s lives depend on it also.
 I can’t count the times when boats come too close to my kayak or float tube, turn so their lines are under me and then blame me for running over their lines.
 LoL.
 If someone wants to talk or say Hi, just let me know before coming in too close.
 Most people text me and I’m expecting company.
 No problem, just don’t come in too close when no notice is given or when a kayak has a fish on.
 Anymore, I just keep fishing, ignore the idiots, if they catch my line my braid will win and my scissors are handy to cut their lines when they hang up on my depth finder, yak or my line for being stupid.
 LoL.
 It really is unbelievable how many people out there on the water crowd not only other boats when there is a lot of open water and few boats but crowd the kayaks too.
 One born every minute.

-©Valerie Aubrey, 2022 EagleLakeFishing.net
+©Valerie Aubrey, 2004-2023 EagleLakeFishing.net